Road relationships are a two-way street.

 Ride in a straight line and do not swerve between cars.
 Use hand signals and check behind you before you turn or change lanes.

 Ride with the direction of traffic (on the right side of the road).
 Never ride against traffic (on the left side of the road).

-Riding more than two people side-by-side is allowed in Michigan.
+Riding two people side-by-side is allowed in Michigan.
 However, bicyclists can receive citations for riding more than two abreast.
 Be courteous and “single up” when other road users are present and it is safe to do so.
 Remember, sharing the road is a two-way street.